 - MaaS360 Boot Analyze.

 BootRacer will let you measure the time required for your Windows computer to boot.
 The main function of BootRacer is total control over Windows boot time.

 AppTimer is a freeware that will run an executable, a pre-set number of times and then measure the time it takes to start-up each time.
 It measures the time up to the state where user input is being accepted before exiting the application.
 After each run AppTimer will close the application in an automated fashion, before restarting it again.

 Soluto will not only measure your boot time but also help you optimize boot time further.
 It employs innovative low-level Windows kernel technologies to identify what users are asking their PC to do, and what their PC does in return.
-It can delay loading of programs or services that aren’t necessary when the computer is booting and readying itself for use.
-This way such programs and services are launched a little later, thus making your computer that much earlier and ready to use.
+It can delay the loading of programs or services that aren’t necessary when the computer is booting and readying itself for use.
+This way, such programs and services are launched a little later, thus making your computer that much earlier and ready to use.
 This tool is no longer being updated or offered.